koalalorenzo/blog/content/posts/202208-prevent-macos-sleep-makefiles/index.md

 Sadly, this Makefile will not be portable, as caffeinate is available on macOS but not necessarily everywhere.
-So here is a simple condition to check if the binary is available, and then overwrite the default shell used by Make:
+So here is a simple condition to check if the binary is available and then overwrite the default shell used by Make:

 ```makefile
 # Prevent the system from idle sleeping, only on macOS